Microsoft Admin Center: Billing Experience

 4. The header and footer page both contain how to pay instructions as we found often times our users don’t print out the first page.

-Bill reconciliation:
+Bill reconciliation

 The digital invoice lets users know the status of their bill, pay it if needed, and gives them a detailed view of their charges without overwhelming the user with too much information.
 I kept the design consistent with the static invoice to allow users to have a cohesive picture of their invoice when they compare the two touchpoints side by side.

-The digital invoice lives in both the Windows Store for Business and the Microsoft Admin Center, so it needed to have a layout that would feel at home in both locations utilizing their two different design systems:
+The digital invoice lives in both the Windows Store for Business and the Microsoft Admin Center, so it needed to have a layout that would feel at home in both locations utilizing their two different design systems: Fabric and Fluent.

 Microsoft Store for Business - Fabric Design System